meedan/meedan.com/README.md

 Once you've done the `npm install` step, you should be able to run: `gulp`.

 That will start the compiler for both the stylesheets ([Sass](sass-lang.com/)) and the HTML ([dust](http://akdubya.github.io/dustjs/ "dust") templates).
-It also starts a nifty tool called [browser-sync](http://www.browsersync.io/) which should automatically update your browser when there are changes;
+It also starts a nifty tool called [browser-sync](http://www.browsersync.io/) which should automatically update your browser when there are changes.

 While the gulp compiler is running, edit the source files in `source/` and the web-ready files in `www` will be regenerated.

 ## Working with SVG

 SVG files are joined by the `gulp-svgmin` task into one big SVG file.
 See [gulp/tasks/images.js].
 Then we access those with markup like this: `<svg><use xlink:href="#kf" /></svg>`.
 The #kf corresponds to the file `images/logos/kf.svg`.
 Each file name needs to be unique for this reason.
-Unfortunately it seems SVG referenced in this way can not be styled by external CSS.
+(Note — Unfortunately it seems SVG referenced in this way can not be styled by external CSS.
+The main purpose of combining the files is just to reduce the number of HTTP requests.)

 ## Releasing new versions